Nick Foles: Kansas City Chiefs

-Return to the Philadelphia Eagles
+Philadelphia Eagles (second stint)

 2017 season: Super Bowl LII MVP

 On March 13, 2017, Foles signed a two-year contract to return to the Philadelphia Eagles to back up 2016 first-round pick Carson Wentz.
 During Week 14 against the Los Angeles Rams, Foles came in relief of Wentz, who left the game with a torn ACL.
 Foles completed 6 of 10 passes for 42 yards as the Eagles won 43–35, clinching their first division title since 2013.
 On December 11, 2017, head coach Doug Pederson announced that Foles would be the starter after Wentz was ruled out for the season.
 Starting his first game of the season in Week 15, Foles threw for 237 yards and 4 touchdowns in a 34–29 victory over the New York Giants.
 The next week, he helped the Eagles defeat the Raiders in Week 16 by a score of 19–10.
 He was 19-of-38 for 163 passing yards, one touchdown, and one interception.
 He had a limited role to avoid injury in the regular season finale, a 6–0 loss to the Dallas Cowboys.

 On January 13, 2018, the Eagles defeated the Atlanta Falcons 15–10 in the NFC Divisional playoff game, with Foles completing 23 of 30 passes for 246 yards.
 This was the Eagles' first playoff victory in nine seasons.
 On January 21, 2018, the Eagles defeated the Minnesota Vikings, 38–7, in the NFC Championship Game, with Foles going 26 of 33 for 352 yards and 3 touchdowns.
 The Vikings were 3-point favorites with the league's top-ranked defense entering the game.

 In Super Bowl LII, Foles caught a touchdown pass from tight end Trey Burton, becoming the first player to both throw and catch a touchdown pass in a Super Bowl, while also being the third quarterback to catch a pass in a Super Bowl, after John Elway in Super Bowl XXII and Jim Kelly in Super Bowl XXVI.
+However, unlike Foles, each of those quarterbacks would go on to lose the game.
 The Eagles defeated the New England Patriots 41–33 to win their first Super Bowl.
 Foles completed 28 of 43 passes for 373 yards, 3 passing touchdowns, and 1 interception, and was named the Most Valuable Player of the game.

+During the Super Bowl LII run, Foles garnered the nickname “Big Dick Nick”, which became a fan chant among supporters.